Advanced Tutorial

 : Some demo output and useful files

 file.
-Then, we will obtain texture coordinates from the .obj
+Then, texture coordinates will be obtained for the .obj

 file.
 Finally, MPicker will generate a flattened tomogram based on this file.
-The commands we will use are summarized in useful_files/cmd.txt
+The commands used are summarized in useful_files/cmd.txt

 .